Higher spin fields with reversed spin-statistics relation: Formalism for higher spin fields

 The Hamiltonian operator can be written as

 In the following, polarization vectors $\hat{u}_{(s)i}(k)$, $\hat{v}_{(s)i}(k)$ having the properties described in this section will be called standard polarization vectors.
 It should also be noted that these standard polarization vectors are usually chosen so that they have the additional property of being eigenstates of the $SU(2)$ little group generator $\Lambda_{D^*}(k)M_{3D^*}\Lambda_{D^*}(k)^{-1}$.
-More details about the standard polarization vectors can be found in \cite{toth}.